spyflow/Netflix-Household/README.md

 # **Netflix Household Bypass (Version 8.141.1 Build 13 51230)**

 ## **Overview**
 In Netflix version **8.141.1 (Build 13 51230)**, it is possible to bypass the household restriction by opening the application with a specific link.
-This allows access without requiring the device to [...]
+This allows access without requiring the device to be registered within the primary household network.

 ---